kunaltilaganji/Abstractive-Summarization-with-Hugging-Face-Transformers/README.md

 # Introduction

 Automatic summarization is a central problem in Natural Language Processing (NLP).
 It involves challenges related to language understanding and generation.
-This tutorial focuses on abstractive summarization, aiming to generate concise, abstractive summaries of news articles.
+This project focuses on abstractive summarization, aiming to generate concise, abstractive summaries of news articles.

 We tackle this task using the [Text-to-Text Transfer Transformer (T5)](https://arxiv.org/abs/1910.10683), a Transformer-based model pretrained on various text-to-text tasks.
 T5's encoder-decoder architecture has shown impressive results in sequence-to-sequence tasks like summarization and translation.